Cyberguru1/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ## 6 -print_chess board returns an array of chess board formation
 ## 7 -print_diagsums return a sum of diagonals of a matrix
 ## 8 -set_string sets value of a pointer to a char
+## 101 -Crackme_password: performing reverse engineering with respect to the strcmp(hash, password)